The Daily Stormer: Finances

 The Daily Stormer is primarily funded through donations which Anglin solicits regularly from site visitors.
 His father was protested against by Anti-Racist Action for receiving donations from the site's readers to pass on to his son.
 In February 2017, the website announced a corporate sponsor—Smerff Electrical, owned by Simon Hickey of Brisbane, Australia, whose website contains images of alt-right meme Pepe the Frog.
 Anglin told Mother Jones that he received donations from Silicon Valley, and that Santa Clara County, California was the largest source of traffic to his website.

 The site is believed to have received over $200,000 in Bitcoin contributions since it began accepting the cryptocurrency in 2014.
 As of 2021, Anglin has received approximately $481,000 in Bitcoin.
-Money entering and being spent by the accounts is publicly tracked by a Twitter bot.
+Money entering and being spent by the accounts was publicly tracked by a Twitter bot named 'Neonazi BTC Tracker', until 2020, when the account's final post was made.
 A Twitter account supportive of the Stormer announced that Coinbase was deleting accounts of persons attempting to send Bitcoin to them; Coinbase stated in general terms that it "prohibits use of an account which would abuse, harass, threaten, or promote violence against others".
 On August 20, 2017, for example, Anglin received a donation of 14.88 bitcoin, the number being a reference to Fourteen Words, and to Adolf Hitler (H is the eighth letter, so "88" = "HH" = "Heil Hitler").
 At the time, it was worth $60,000, but had Anglin kept the entire amount, it would have been worth about $235,000 by the end of the year.

 The Daily Stormer is run through a company called Moonbase Holdings, with Anglin saying that he chose the name so that donors could avoid scrutiny from their credit card companies.
 The company made $3,400 per month on the alt-right crowdfunding website Hatreon, which ceased operations in February 2017.
 In his defamation lawsuit against Anglin, Muslim American radio personality Dean Obeidallah requested that Moonbase Holdings be scrutinized to find any other individuals with connections to the company.